 After being thrown out by Marshmallow, Elsa's giant snow golem of a bouncer, despite Kristoff begging her to leave him alone, Anna throws a snowball at it.
 Not only does the snowball absolutely no damage whatsoever, Marshmallow becomes so angry that he chases them off a cliff.
 Fortunately, he had no intention of truly doing them harm and just really wanted them gone (though in earlier drafts he was trying to kill them).
 In fact, he was already leaving before Anna tossed the snowball.

-Pinocchio from Pinocchio (1992) is warned by the Cricket not to go to Dunceland, because his wanting of a life of just fun has caused him many problems in the past.
+Pinocchio from Pinocchio (1992) (and every other version) is warned by the Cricket not to go to Dunceland, because his wanting of a life of just fun has caused him many problems in the past.
 However, Pinocchio goes there and pays it dearly.
 He almost ends being drowned in the sea as a donkey.

 Gene and the other Nicelanders from Wreck-It Ralph have their town in danger of being destroyed, thanks to the eponymous Villain Protagonist, who makes the plot in their world work, leaving them.
 To clarify, Ralph is a Punch Clock Villain, playing the bad guy in Fix-It Felix, Jr., with the Nicelanders as the NPCs.
 However, Ralph and Felix are the only ones who even seem aware of the fact that Ralph is the most important asset of the game.
 Without him, the game literally won't function, which will cause the game to be decommissioned, which will make every resident either dead or homeless.
 Instead of respecting this, or even trying to be personable to Ralph, the JerkassNicelanders shun him and are generally mean to him, which eventually leads to Ralph leaving the game to try to prove that he can be a good guy.
 Not only does this mean that Ralph isn't in the game (which, again, is vitally important), but by the time he comes back the game is only a few hours away from being unplugged, and it's too late for his return to make any difference because in the meantime Felix has vanished into Sugar Rush while trying to find Ralph to bring him back.
 What the Hell, Townspeople? indeed.